swentel/indieweb/README.md

 A very good client to test is https://quill.p3k.io.
 A full list is available at https://indieweb.org/Micropub/Clients.
 Indigenous (for iOS and Android) are also microsub readers.

-### post types
+### Supported post types

-- Note: Create a node when a 'note' is posted.
-A note request contains 'content', but no 'name' and the 'h' value is 'entry'.
-Think of it as a Tweet.
-The note can also contain a 'mp-syndicate-to' value which will contain the channel you want to publish to, see the Publish section to configure this.
-- Article: Create a node when an 'article' is posted.
-An article request contains 'name', 'content' and the 'h' value is 'entry'.
-Think of it as a blog post.
-The article can also contain a 'mp-syndicate-to' value which will contain the channel you want to publish to, see the Publish section to configure this.
+- Article: a blog post
+- Note: a small post, think of it as a tweet
+- Reply: reply on a URL
+- Repost: repost a URL
+- Like: like a URL
+- Bookmark: bookmark a URL

 You can configure this at /admin/config/services/indieweb/micropub